 So what qualities do you need?

 I always tell people that the hardest part of a challenge is the stuff that comes before you have even set off.
 For most adventures, fitness and toughness can develop while you are away.
 Logistics is just something you work through as you go.
-I also never consider money an issue either.
+I also think a lot of people put too much weighting on money and making this a reson not to do it.
 There are lots of different funding options and ways to do an adventure on the cheap.

 The real challenge is the mindset needed to make it happen in the first place.
-There are 3 traits that I have that I think are key to me taking on adventures.
+There are 3 traits that I have that I think were key to getting me where I am today…a full-time adventurer!

 1. Willingness to take a leap